Knee pain is a common affair with bike riders. So are you a bike rider? Facing pain with knees regularly? Nothing to be worried.

 If you feel pain directly above or below the knee in the general area of the patellar tendon then take a saddle which is pushed too far forward.
 By moving your saddle back and adjust your cleat position to a more forward position can help to decrease this and can reduce stress on the patellar tendon.

 If you feel pain around the kneecap or behind the knee or below the knee or on the outside of the knee then it is a result of overtraining.
-In this purpose you can follow some basic training principles.
+For this purpose you can follow some basic training principles.
 As like: You can Increase your mileage gradually and you must take time to recover days between hard or long rides

 We are at the bottom line.
 Hope all the above technique will help you to recover your problems of knee pain.
 Be safe and have a happy ride.